omendibleba/Considerations_for_MLPs_FES/README.md

 Open the butane or Alanine folder and read the "Full_Tutorial_*.ipynb" notebook.

     - Go over the instructions to generate the butane training and test data distributions with the CLM level of theory using LAMMPS[2].
+Use the notebook inside this folder for additional details and instructions.

     - Then calculate the energy and forces of the generated configurations using CP2K[3].
+Use the notebook inside this folder for additional details and instructions.

     - Go to the prep_train_CLC and prep_train_SPC folders to train the models.
 Additionally, evaluate models with test data set.
+Use the notebook inside this folder for additional details and instructions.

     - Go to the Unbiased_DPMD folder to find the files to run Deep Potential Molecular dynamics (DPMD) unbiased simulations.
+Use the notebook inside this folder for additional details and instructions.

     - Go to the Metadynamics_DPMD folder to find the files to run Deep Potential Molecular dynamics (DPMD) metadynamics simulations.
+Use the notebook inside this folder for additional details and instructions.

 ### References